dennyzhang/code.dennyzhang.com/leetcode_python/README.md

 ## Command
 - Find amusing tickets
 find . -name *.py | xargs grep -C 3 amusing | grep -v Author | grep -v Description | grep -v "\-\-" | grep -v "File:" | grep -v "^$" | grep https

+## Lesson learned from Cracking leetcode.com
+- Learn to write bug-free code.
+Test-driven may lead you to waste time?
+If you think clearly and pass with once
+- Understand data structure and common library in your languages: Python TreeNode, Python Interval
+- Write your idea, before you coding.
+Update time/space complexity in advance.
+- Know how to use library.
+Thus we can think and design in a higher layer.
+But make sure you can evaluate the time and space performance
+- Think in a natural way, instead of a complicated way
+- Time complexity of n is similar to 2n, but it's 100% faster in our real production!
+- Don't write in your IDE. emacs/vi
+- Choose the proper variable names